cvoter/website-research-group/content/project/2022_EquitableGSI/index.md

 ## Key Findings
 - Stormwater professionals in the Chesapeake Bay region agree that:

-	1. Maintenance of GSI is a top concern
+	1. **Maintenance** of GSI is a top concern
-	2. Valuing the long-term costs and benefits of GSI remains challenging
+	2. Valuing the **long-term costs and benefits** of GSI remains challenging
-	3. "Good" community engagement is key to success
+	3. "Good" **community engagement** is key to success

 ## Status
 - Our initial discussions with stormwater professionals in the Chesapeake Bay are **complete** and summarized in our white paper (see below) and led directly to our project on [Long-Term "Success" of Green Stormwater Infrastructure](project/2024_LongTermGSI).
 - We are in the **data collection phase** of our project in Wilmington, DE, which is funded by DE Sea Grant and began in Spring 2024.

 ## Funding
-- Support for workshops and discussions with stormwater professionals in the Chesapeake Bay region was provided by a [**NSF Strengthening American Infrastructure** planning grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2228662) (Lead PI: Carolyn; award number 2228662).
+- **NSF Strenthening American Infrastructure Program**.
+SAI-P: Optimizing Deployment of Green Stormwater Infrastructure for Maximum Benefit.
+Award number: 2228662.
+Lead PI: Voter.
-- A case study of GSI in Northeast Wilmington, DE is being supported by a **Delaware Sea Grant Institute** grant (Lead PI: Becca Nixon; project number R/RCE-22).
+- **Delaware Sea Grant Institute**.
+An Investigation of Green Infrastructure to Enhance Resilient Stormwater Management in the City of Wilmington.
+Project number: R/RCE-22.
+Lead PI: Rebecca Nixon.
+Voter role: co-PI.

 <br>